 Announcer — Sets up the broadcast system, becomes familiar with the schedule, announces activities before the start of the meet, and calls events to ready bench during the meet.
 The announcer & starter work in conjunction with one another to set the pace of the meet.
 Home meets only.

-Computer Guru — This computer-savvy person coordinates Wild Orcas entries, navigation of software, merging of information from opposing team (beginning on Thursday of meet week), overseeing heat sheets (prepped and copied for timers, judges, announcer, ready bench, age group parents, and coaches), input of data at meet, & results preparation.
-2 Computer Gurus and 2 “Apprentices” each season is optimal.
+Computer Guru — This computer-savvy person coordinates Wild Orcas entries, navigation of software, merging of information from opposing team (beginning on Thursday of meet week), and overseeing heat sheets (prepped and copied for timers, judges, announcer, ready bench, age group parents, and coaches).

 Lead(s) will plan and purchase food and drinks ahead of time for the swim meet and will coordinate volunteers for home meets.
 Committee is in charge of picking up coffee in the morning, ordering delivery of breakfast tacos, and any other concession items.
 Proceeds should always be counted together with another member and given to treasurer.
 “Lead” can be co-chaired to split the organizational duties.